Mexican Pasta Salad with Flank Steak

 Either way, let it rest for 10 minutes to lock in the juices and slice against the grain to make it extra tender.

-• Veggies – Cook bell peppers and onions with extra marinade, then add them to the steak pasta with English cucumbers, cherry tomatoes, black olives, and pickled jalapenos.
+• Veggies – Cook bell peppers and onions with extra marinade, then add them to the bowl with English cucumbers, cherry tomatoes, black olives, and pickled jalapenos.

 • Dressing – Start with a base of olive oil, then add lime juice and apple cider vinegar for acidity and honey for sweetness.